mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 # Introduction

+RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH

+The source for this draft is maintained in GitHub.
+Suggested changes should be submitted as pull requests at https://github.com/mlswg/mls-architecture.
+Instructions are on that page as well.
+Editorial changes can be managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

-End-to-end security is used in the vast majority of instant messaging systems and is also deployed in systems for other purposes such as calling and conferencing.
+End-to-end security is used in the vast majority of instant messaging systems, and also deployed in systems for other purposes such as calling and conferencing.
 In this context, "end-to-end" captures the notion that users of the system enjoy some level of security -- with the precise level depending on the system design -- even in the face of malicious actions by the operator of the messaging system.

-Messaging Layer Security (MLS) specifies an architecture (this document) and a protocol {{RFC9420}} for providing end-to-end security in this setting.
-MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in concrete protocols, such as the Extensible Messaging and Presence Protocol (XMPP) {{?RFC6120}}.
+Messaging Layer Security (MLS) specifies an architecture (this document) and a protocol {{!I-D.ietf-mls-protocol}} for providing end-to-end security in this setting.
+MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in concrete protocols, such as XMPP {{?RFC6120}}.
 Implementations of the MLS protocol will interoperate at the cryptographic level, though they may have incompatibilities in terms of how protected messages are delivered, contents of protected messages, and identity/authentication